Frequently asked questions

 Since that is part of the Home Efficiency Rebate Plus program, it will be included in the cheque you receive once you have completed both energy assessments.
 If you have additional questions on the thermostat, please reach out to your Registered Energy Advisor.

-Weatherproofing measures are additional retrofits that could help protect both your home and your family from environmental damages.
+Weatherproofing or resiliency measures are additional retrofits that could help protect both your home and your family from environmental damages.
 As of Jan.
 2023, we have added the same measures the federal government currently offers;

 - Solar batteries connected to photovoltaic systems (to provide standby power for home).